-On a two inches thick coal bed that is still red, place three logs in an East-West orientation.
+On a two inches thick coal bed that is still red, place three logs centered on the coal bed in an East-West orientation.
 There should be air space between each log and between the logs and the bricks.
-The two other pieces should be added on top of the first three, slightly angled of 20°.
+The three other pieces should be added on top of the first three, in an East-West orientation but slightly angled of 10° still with air space between each log and the bricks.
 Let the door ajar at 90° for approximately 5 min.
 Then, close the door with the primary air control open.
 Leave to burn with the primary air control open for approximately 10 more minutes and then close the primary air control completely for the low burn rate and halfway for the medium burn rate.
 For better results, close the air control gradually from the closing of the door to the complete closing of the air control.